hannahmetzler/ai_skills/Notes_for_future_courses.md

 # To Do Konstantin

-- Email to people: Gemini test subscription, currently best model and free for one month
 - Account on Gemini, ChatGPT, Claude

-- Update Github readme, day schedule
 - Intro
 - Ethics
 - Customizing updates?
 See notes for future courses
 - Creating Custom Gem on Gemini, memory (ev Gemini)
 - Using others CustomGPTs on ChatGPT
 - Customizing, system prompt on ChatGPT
-- Source for agents graphik: https://medium.com/codex/what-are-ai-agents-your-step-by-step-guide-to-build-your-own-df54193e2de3
+- Source for agents graphic: https://medium.com/codex/what-are-ai-agents-your-step-by-step-guide-to-build-your-own-df54193e2de3

 # To Do Hannah

+- Include writing exercise into the chatbot essentials session?
 - Prompting, Hallucinations
-- Deep Research
+- Update Use Cases
+- Help with Customizing session?

 ## Intro